danmindru/responsive-html-email-signature/README.md

 ...and your colleagues need them too.<br/>
 ...but you don't want to deal with tables and inline styles.

 ## Preview
 Here's how the samples look:

 ![responsive emails-01](https://cloud.githubusercontent.com/assets/1515742/10591900/13889d32-76b9-11e5-8dc0-b89d80189e93.png)
 ![responsive emails-02](https://cloud.githubusercontent.com/assets/1515742/10591901/139c4954-76b9-11e5-80f7-5b0ccaf5af81.png)

+## Motivation
+Let's make writing HTML emails & email signatures easier.
+We won't fix all email clients, but we can surely make the process of satisfying them a tad nicer. <br/>
+See a fairly comprehensive rant on the subject (and not only) [in this article](http://fadeit.dk/blog/post/html-emails-and-email-signatures-how-hard-can-it-be).

 ## What does it do